 I am on a t-shirt kick this week.
 Did you see the scarf and dress I made for Kayla already?
 I thought it would be fun to paint stripes on an old t-shirt (that got accidentally bleached – DOH!) and turn it into a ruffled striped skirt for my daughter.
 I did this project a couple of years ago and my daughter still wears the skirt.
 While is is almost ready to be passed down on the hand-me-down train I thought we could retake a look at it once more before that happens.

 Scotch Blue Edge Lock Tape

 Martha Stewart Crafts Fabric medium and acrylic paint or fabric paint

 Foam roller and tray

 scissors or rotary cutter and mat

 1. I deconstructed my t-shirt.
 I wanted to keep the bottom edge of the t-shirt so that I didn’t have to create another hem.
 The middle part of the shirt was for the top part of the skirt.

 2. Then I cut open the t-shirt loops and started taping my fabric in place onto some plastic drop cloth to prep it for painting.
-I did horizontal stripes for the top and diagonal ones for the bottom.
+I did horizontal stripes for the top and diagonal ones for the bottom soon-to-be ruffle.
 I just used the width of the tape as my guide for the width of my stripes.